 os.name: expected="Windows 10", actual="Ubuntu"

 Filtering does not get rid of the differences, we still capture them.
-However, filtered difference don't cause tests to fail and will be ignored by the user interfaces.
-This approach allows us to changed the filters even after test execution.
+However, filtered difference do not cause tests to fail and will be ignored by the user interfaces.

 A Golden Master must be present to approve changes from a report.
 If the Golden Master cannot be found (as indicated by the user interface), please make sure that the report is within the same project root as the Golden Master.

 Differences can be maintained in two ways.
 Please refer to the respective documentation for the user interface on how to do so.